dhumphreys/dockerfiles/python/README.md

 # Python

-Python 2 and 3 images with pip package manager.
+Python 2 and 3 with pip package manager.

 ## Usage